Milan-Torres/Tetris-CLI/README.md

 # Tetris-CLI
- A Tetris Game running in the command line made using runes
+ A Tetris Game running in the command line made using ncurse